 Let me tell you, keto is NOT a fad.
 It is a lifestyle change.

 And for those that tried it due to bad cholesterol tests, diabetes, etc are seeing great success in their numbers.
 For me, I wanted to initially lose weight but how I lose and feel keep me on it.
 Additionally, with my daughters illness, the keto lifestyle is great when you need an anti inflammatory diet.

 So down below I’ve included some seriously amazing graphs to get you started and make you a genius (well.. almost) at keto.

-This is my favorite chart and I keep a screen print on my phone for when I am shopping and draw a blank.
+This is on of my favorite charts and I keep a screen print on my phone for when I am shopping and draw a blank.

 You’ve had those moments, too, right?
 You’re standing in the store and just cannot think of what you need or want.

 This chart conveniently breaks down, in an easy to follow chart, all the proteins/meat, fats/oils/nuts/seeds, fruits/veggies, condiments/spices, and snacks/drinks that you are allowed.